bru-stl/bru-stl.github.io/content/rider-info/november-2021-service-cuts.md

 > - #98 Ballas-North Hanley
 > - #174X Halls Ferry Express

-**If these cuts will impact you,** please [submit comment to Bi-State](https://www.bistatedev.org/public-meetings/public-comment-form/) before their next meeting on November 19, and encourage them to hire more bus operators and fill the staffing shortage so that riders aren't left waiting.
+**If these cuts will impact you,** please [submit a public comment to Bi-State](https://www.bistatedev.org/public-meetings/public-comment-form/) before their next meeting on December 10, and encourage them to improve bus driver pay and working conditions, so that we can fill our staffing shortage and ensure we aren't left waiting longer on our buses all winter.